 Photo Credit: Twitter/ @NASAPersevere

-Is Redmi Note 9 the perfect successor to Redmi Note 8?
+Is Samsung Galaxy S21+ the perfect flagship for most Indians?
 We discussed this on Orbital, our weekly technology podcast, which you can subscribe to via Apple Podcasts, Google Podcasts, or RSS, download the episode, or just hit the play button below.